evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 -  You are worried about database performance.
 Maybe you are reading/storing data many times a second (for whatever reason) or you have many players doing things at the same time.
-Hitting the database over an over might not be ideal in that case.
+Hitting the database over and over might not be ideal in that case.
 Non-persistent data simply writes to memory, it doesn't hit the database at all.
-With the speed and quality of hardware these days, this point is probably less likely to be of any big concern except for the most extreme of situations.
+It should be said that with the speed and quality of hardware these days, this point is less likely to be of any big concern except for the most extreme of situations.
+The default database even runs in RAM if possible, alleviating the need to write to disk.
 -  You *want* to loose your state when logging off.
 Maybe you are testing a buggy `Script <Scripts.html>`_ that does potentially harmful stuff to your character object.
 With non-persistent storage